cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 Section 7.2 of {{FIPS-204}} describes the encoding of ML-DSA keys and signatures.
 For Algorithms 22 and 23 (pkEncode and pkDecode), the inputs need to be within the ranges given in the algorithms.
-For the ML-DSA algorithms registered in this document, the `priv` key parameter is the seed, and therefore, only a length check MUST be performed.
+For the ML-DSA algorithms registered in this document, the `priv` key parameter is the seed, and therefore, the seed length check MUST be performed.
 The length of the seed is 256 bits, which is 32 bytes.
 However, when the `priv` parameter is expanded using KeyGen_internal, the skEncode and skDecode algorithms MUST be used.
 {{FIPS-204}} notes, "skDecode should only be run on inputs that come from trusted sources" and that "as the seed can be used to compute the private key, it is sensitive data and shall be treated with the same safeguards as a private key".